 Get ready to buy your first home in BC!

 Now that you know how to prepare for buying your first home, you’re ready to start the process!
-Your first step should be getting in touch with a dedicated Mortgage Specialist and locking in your pre-approval.
+Your first step should be getting in touch with a dedicated mortgage specialist and locking in your pre-approval.

 Vancity offers efficient mortgage approvals and competitive rates for first-time homebuyers in BC.
 We return 30% of our net income to members and communities, assisting people with financial literacy, creating affordable housing, and building a global banking alliance.